-Here at Sea Quest Kayak Expeditions, our goal is to make your kayaking adventure a fun and memorable vacation.
+Here at Sea Quest Kayak Tours, our goal is to make your kayaking adventure a fun and memorable vacation.
 If you don’t find your questions answered on this Baja Kayaking FAQ, please email us from our Contact page or call us at 888-589-4253.

 Baja Mexico Kayak Tour FAQ

 Click on any of the questions below to read the answer!

 No experience is necessary!
 Mexico’s Sea of Cortez is a great location for learning how to sea kayak.
 The area is largely protected from surf and ocean swell although locally generated wind waves can occur.

 Most guests have never been in a kayak before.
 If you are in average physical condition you can join a sea kayak adventure in Baja.
 Its comparable to hiking and bicycling.
 You don’t even need to know how to swim but you don’t want to miss out on the great snorkeling!

 Regardless of age or experience, you will find that our Baja kayak tours are safe and fun.
 You will be instructed on proper sea kayaking technique and safety rules before leaving the beach.
 The experienced guides are great instructors who will be with you the whole time.

 Your safety is our top concern.
 The guides are experienced mature professionals with your safety always in mind.
 We can proudly say that there has never been a serious accident on a Sea Quest tour or those of our partner companies since we began leading kayak tours more than 25 years ago.
 History demonstrates that sea kayaking is generally safer than most other outdoor sports.